UC-MACSS/persp-analysis/students/amos_tyler/EDA_TAMOS_2.md

 Through exploratory analysis, it became apparent that there was an association between attitudes towards authority, tolerance for opposing viewpoints, and support for access to abortion.
 This developed into a heuristic which implied individuals who hold strong beliefs opposing access to abortion are also likely to hold strong beliefs regarding moral dualities (right/wrong, permissible/not permissible).

 This heuristic resulted in the following association being identified: Individuals with strong feelings against abortion (unconditional opposition) often display less tolerance for the speech of individuals with whom they disagree.
-The plot below highlights two such cases.
+The plot below highlights one such case.

 ![](EDA_TAMOS_2_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-4-1.png)![](EDA_TAMOS_2_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-4-2.png)